zulip/zulip/corporate/terms.md

 update automatically on your device once a new version or feature is available.
 Some Services may let you adjust your automatic update settings.

-Zulip gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided to you by Zulip as part of the Services.
-This license is for the sole purpose of enabling you to use and enjoy the benefit of the Services as provided by Zulip, in the manner permitted by these terms.
+Kandra Labs gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided to you by Kandra Labs as part of the Services.
+This license is for the sole purpose of enabling you to use and enjoy the benefit of the Services as provided by Kandra Labs, in the manner permitted by these terms.
 You may not copy, modify, distribute, sell, or lease any part of our Services or included software, nor may you reverse engineer or attempt to extract the source code of that software, unless laws prohibit those